built-on-openfin/container-starter/how-to/use-interop/setup-multi-platform-interop/README.md

-# Use security realms
+# Use Cross Platform Interop

 This repository demonstrates how to use OpenFin's interop overrides to enable context sharing from two different Platform Applications

-Before diving in we recommend taking some time familiarize yourself with the concepts and terms found in the [interoperability overview](https://developers.openfin.co/of-docs/docs/interoperability-overview) section of out documentation.
+Before diving in we recommend taking some time familiarize yourself with the concepts and terms found in the [interoperability overview](https://developers.openfin.co/of-docs/docs/interoperability-overview) section of our documentation.

 ---